The sacred side of finding work

 The problem isn't as bad as it used to be; the sheer quantity of these junk calls has dropped to be much more manageable than it was a few years ago.
 But I let non-local calls go straight to voicemail: there are a few non-local calls that aren't from that class of recruiter, and you can hear them when you check your voicemail.

-There are presumably other traps and pitfalls out there: “Be thou the defender of my soul, O God, for I walk through the midst of many snares; deliver me from them and save me, O Blessed One, for thou art the lover of mankind.”
+There are presumably other traps and pitfalls out there for the Orthodox Christian trying to find a job: "Be thou the defender of my soul, O God, for I walk through the midst of many snares; deliver me from them and save me, O Blessed One, for thou art the lover of mankind."

 I have covered, or rather briefly touched on, the sacred and secular dimensions of jobhunting.
-But this is more of a “table of contents” than a full book; I point the reader to books or other resources (What Color Is Your Parachute? and Games Companies Play on the secular side, and one’s rule of prayer and parish priest or spiritual father on the sacred).
-The offering seems insufficient, but I’m not sure I have better.
+But this is more of a "table of contents" than a full book; I point the reader to books or other resources (What Color Is Your Parachute? and Games Companies Play on the secular side, perhaps along with the highly recommended The Twenty Minute Networking Meeting, and one's rule of prayer and parish priest or spiritual father on the sacred).
+The offering seems insufficient, but I'm not sure I have better.
 Still, I offer this much in the prayer that God will provide for you in his gracious and eternal love.
+God has every care for the Orthodox Christian trying to find a job.